April 20, 2017

 Gauntlet Press released a signed collectors’ edition of my novelization for RAMBO III.
 This volume is packed with extras that include an unpublished chapter, script pages, an essay abut Gil Hibben’s knives for the third and fourth Rambo films, and definitive essays about the film’s background, including Todd McCarthy’s “Rambo III: Budget Run Amok, How Rambo III Became the Most Expensive U.S. Film Ever Made” (from Daily Variety) and “The Boys Who Burned a Billion Dollars” (from Entertainment Weekly, about the spectacular rise and fall of Carolco Pictures).
 Only 552 copies.
 Only from the publisher and a few other sources.
 Not in stores. www.gauntletpress.com

-I wrote the introduction for the 50th anniversary edition of Ira Levin’s classic horror novel, ROSEMARY’S BABY.
+I wrote the introduction for the 50th anniversary edition of Ira Levin’s classic horror novel, ROSEMARY’S BABY (from Pegasus Books).

 January 2, 2017